AdelMahjoub/express-mysql-ejs-bulma-starter-pack/readme.md

 express-mysql-ejs-bulma-starter-pack
 ---------------------------------------
 ---------------------------------------
-An express starter boilerplate with a google Single Sign On and a basic authentication strategies.
+An express starter boilerplate with a google Single Sign On strategy and a basic authentication strategy.

+HTML and backend form validation.

+reCaptcha2 validation.

 The authentication strategies are buit using [passportjs](http://passportjs.org/docs).